VadimPushtaev/presenations/perl-course/2/mod/slides.md

 ```
 $ perl -e 'use Data::Dumper 500'
-Data::Dumper version 500 required--this is only version 2.130_02 at -e line 1.
+Data::Dumper version 500 required--
+this is only version 2.130_02 at -e line 1.
 BEGIN failed--compilation aborted at -e line 1.
 ```